ManuFerHi/SiDi-FPGA/Cores/Console/NES/Readme.md

 * Create an empty SAV file on the SD card to store the backup RAM data.
 The size of this file should be 8 kbytes for ordinary cart saves, and the size of the .FDS file (usually ~128 kbytes) for disk saves.
-* After loading the NES/FDS file, choose the "Mount SRAM" option from the OSD, and select the .SAV file.
+* After loading the NES/FDS file, choose the "Mount SRAM" OSD option and select the SAV file.
 * You can load/save the backup RAM contents from/to the SD card via the "Load SRAM" and the "Save SRAM" OSD items.